SeaJag/webScan/README.md

 # Context

-WebScan is a web application scanner searching for common security vulnerabilities as SQL injections, XSS flaws, and LFI injection.
+- WebScan is a web application scanner searching for common security vulnerabilities (SQL injections, XSS injection and LFI injection).
-WebScan Generate a PDF report showing the vulnerability (the input) as well and the recommendations for patching the vulnerabilities.
+- WebScan Generate automatically a PDF report showing the vulnerabilities detected and the input used to detetct.
+As well a recommendations for patching the vulnerabilities.

+## demonstration video :
+You can see a demo video on `Demo_Equipe_Cinq.mp4`

 # Requirement
 Before anythinge else you have to install docker at your machine.